electronicayciencia/EasyMCP2221/docs/source/install.rst

 Testing
 ~~~~~~~

-Use the following schematic for testing:
+There is a test suite to check ADC, DAC, I2C, and some other features like start-up and persistence after a reset.

+In order to pass the tests, you need a working MCP2221 or MCP2221A and a serial EEPROM 24LC128 or bigger.
+Use the following schematic:

 .. figure:: img/sch_testing.svg

-Usual testing:
+**GP0** and **GP1** are used to test I2C in several scenarios. **GP3** is used as a DAC. **GP2**, connected to a simple RC low pass filter, is used as an ADC to test different voltaje references.

+Run all tests:

 .. code-block:: console

     $ python -m unittest

-Specific test suite, verbose and fail-fast:
+Run specific test suite, verbose and fail-fast:

 .. code-block:: console